5 Things to keep in Mind Before Migrating Django to WordPress

 This is where data backup enters the picture.

 All those files that you have identified through the data assessment and audit process now must backed up.
 This way you will have immediate access to these files if and when you do need them.
 To get the data back up process right make sure that you evaluate file size and check whether you can directly export files or choose the command line to take backup of your files.
 This is a critical step as data is the primary currency of your old website.
 If for some reason, you lose data, you can’t recreate it, you will need back up.
+Before starting the backup, ensure your new domain is properly prepared and all necessary credentials, including ftp credentials, are ready for the migration.

 Things to do before you take data backup: